RedStoneMango/git-readme-updater/README.md

 4. Optionally, create symbolic links to the `.sh` script files in a directory listed in your `$PATH` to run them from anywhere.

+> ⚠️ All scripts have to be located in the same directory.
+This directory has to be read-/writable when executing the script.

 ---

 ## ⚙️ Usage